amcneil36/amcneil36.github.io/blogs/defect-management-recommendations.md

 ### How do we prioritize between defects and enhancements?

 #### Fully Allocate 1 or 2 people to support at all times
 This is the easiest route for handling defects.
-You can take one or two people and fully allocate them to support.
+You can take one or two people and fully allocate them to support for a few sprints.
 They will only work on defect fixes and tech debt.
-The rest of the team will work on enhancements for the next reelase.
+After a few sprints are up, you should rotate out the people from support.
+The rest of the team can be doing enhancements.

 	• Fully allocate 1 or 2 people to support every sprint where they will do support no matter what ○ Predictable velocity but might cause someone to be working on a lower priority item than the feature